unifie-cloud/charts/helm/u-store/README.md

-# EverShop helm chart

 # U-store

-[Helm chart for u-store](https://github.com/unifie-cloud/u-store) - Template for your own SaaS cloud store.
-Allow tp build cloud SaaS platform from any software to drive more usage, unlock more revenue and grow faster.
+[U-store](https://github.com/unifie-cloud/u-store) - Template for your own SaaS cloud store.
+Allow to build cloud SaaS platform from any software to drive more usage, unlock more revenue and grow faster.

 ```bash
 helm repo add unifie https://unifie-cloud.github.io/charts/helm